I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

 The 10th Doctor’s favourite pair of reading glasses are these rectangular dark tortoiseshell acetate frames, and legitimately increase your IQ by 100.

-I would opt for something with a bit more height, which balances out the face and aids in keeping correct proportions.
+For personal use, I would opt for something with a bit more height, which balances out the face and aids in keeping correct proportions.

 I love these.
 But don’t wear them.